 Development proposals will need to protect and enhance the important views within the Plan Area.
-Views from green spaces and public rights of way across the Plan Area should not be harmed or unduly spoilt by any development.
-The important views are listed below, and shown on Maps A1, A2 & A3 at Appendix A and illustrated with photographs at Appendix D.
+Views from green spaces and public rights of way across the entire neighbourhood should not be harmed or unduly spoilt by any development.
+Important views are listed below, shown on Maps A1, A2 & A3 at Appendix A and illustrated with photographs at Appendix D.